PrabhjotKaur740/PrabhjotKaur740.github.i/README.md

 ### Understanding harmony in Self

 The activities of the self can be seen in terms of desire, thought and expectations.
 These powers are inexhaustible, and the activities are continuous.
-The activiities of imaging, analyzing-comparing and selecting-tasting are always goiing on, whether we aware of them or not.
+The activiities of imaging, analyzing-comparing and selecting-tasting are always going on, whether we aware of them or not.
-If you imagination is guded by your natural acceptance, you are sure to be in harmony and happiness within.
-You are SElf-orgarnise
+If your imagination is guided by your natural acceptance, you are sure to be in harmony and happiness within.
+You are Self-orgarnised.

-#### Ensuring harmony in the SElf by way of SElf-exploration
+#### Ensuring harmony in the Self by way of Self-exploration
- To achieve the harmony in the SElf, we need to self-exploration.
+ To achieve the harmony in the Self, we need to self-exploration.
 In the process, we need to:
  - Know our natural acceptance
  - Be aware of our imagination
  - Find out the source of imagination